 We welcome your participation in any or all of them.

-Cold Water Awareness - The CSBC has created two important outreach programs to educate the publc and first responders about cold water; both the risks about sudden emersion and for first responders, how to properly manage a severely hypothermic victim.
+The CSBC has created two important outreach programs to educate the public and first responders about cold water; both the risks about sudden immersion and for first responders, how to properly manage a severely hypothermic victim.
 Cold Water Boot Camp and Beyond Cold Water Boot Camp are important programs that are changing how Canadians deal with the deadly risks of cold water.

-Annual Symposium - Each year the CSBC hosts a Symposium at different locations across the country to deliver safe boating presentations, discuss emerging safety issues and share information and outreach ideas with our members and others
+Each year the CSBC hosts a Symposium at different locations across the country to deliver safe boating presentations, discuss emerging safety issues and share information and outreach ideas with our members and others.

 The CSBC is a strong advocate of Lifejacket/PFD wear, recognizing that it is the most effective tool to reduce drownings on Canadian waterways.
-As part of that commitement the CSBC initiated a benchmark study in partnership with SmartRisk and the Cook-Reese Memorial Fund for Water Search and Safety about to review and develop options concerning increased PFD use for recreational boaters in small craft.
+As part of that commitment the CSBC initiated a benchmark study in partnership with SmartRisk and the Cook-Rees Memorial Fund for Water Search and Safety to review and develop options concerning increased PFD use for recreational boaters in small craft.

-Messaging - There are 5 Key Messages developed by the CSBC to provide consistent 'important' message delivery by its members.
-The are Wear Your LIfejacket, Don't Drink and Boat, Take a Boating Course, Be Prepared - You and Your Vessel and Be Aware of Cold Water Risks.
+There are 5 Key Messages developed by the CSBC to provide consistent 'important' message delivery by its members.
+They are Wear Your LIfejacket, Don't Drink and Boat, Take a Boating Course, Be Prepared - You and Your Vessel and Be Aware of Cold Water Risks.
 All CSBC messaging is focused around those 5 Key Messages.

 The CSBC authors and distributes a newsletter on a regular basis to keep members, the media and the general public up to date about what is happening with the Council and boating safety in general.